Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 ## Existential Deposit

-AXIASolar uses an _existential deposit_ (ED) to prevent dust accounts from bloating state.
+AXIA uses an _existential deposit_ (ED) to prevent dust accounts from bloating state.
 If an account drops below the ED, it will be _reaped,_ i.e. completely removed from storage and the nonce reset.

 Wallets and custodians who track account nonces for auditing purposes should take care not to have accounts reaped, as users could refund the address and try making transactions from it.
 The Balances pallet provides a `transfer_keep_alive` function that will return an error and abort rather than make the transfer if doing so would result in reaping the sender's account.

 ## Free vs. Reserved vs. Locked vs. Vesting Balance

 Account balance information is stored in [`AccountData`](https://substrate.dev/rustdocs/v2.0.0-rc4/pallet_balances/struct.AccountData.html).
-AXIASolar primarily deals with two types of balances: free and reserved.
+AXIA primarily deals with two types of balances: free and reserved.

 For most operations, free balance is what you are interested in.
 It is the "power" of an account in staking and governance, for example.
 Reserved balance represents funds that have been set aside by some operation and still belong to the account holder, but cannot be used.

 Locks are an abstraction over free balance that prevent spending for certain purposes.
 Several locks can operate on the same account, but they overlap rather than add.
-Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a parachain slot or voting), these are not customizable.
-For example, an account could have a free balance of 200 SOLARs with two locks on it: 150 SOLARs for `Transfer` purposes and 100 SOLARs for `Reserve` purposes.
-The account could not make a transfer that brings its free balance below 150 SOLARs, but an operation could result in reserving SOLARs such that the free balance is below 150, but above 100 SOLARs.
+Locks are automatically added onto accounts when tasks are done on the network (e.g. leasing a allychain slot or voting), these are not customizable.
+For example, an account could have a free balance of 200 AXCs with two locks on it: 150 AXCs for `Transfer` purposes and 100 AXCs for `Reserve` purposes.
+The account could not make a transfer that brings its free balance below 150 AXCs, but an operation could result in reserving AXCs such that the free balance is below 150, but above 100 AXCs.

 Bonding tokens for staking and voting in governance referenda both utilize locks.